normalized-db/core/README.md

 ## Notes

  - This library is under active development.
- - To ease versioning equal version numbers are used for all modules.
+ - To ease versioning equal major and minor version numbers are used for all modules.

 ## Installation